moabdrabou/Conky_Desktop_Guru/README.md

 ## Hardware Configuration Adjustments

 This Conky configuration is designed to be as dynamic as possible.
-The **Processor Name** and **Network Adapter** are now detected automatically.
-However, you may still need to adjust the following settings in the `conky.conf` file to match your hardware.
+However, you may need to adjust the following settings in the `conky.conf` file to match your hardware.

 ### 1. CPU Core Count

-The configuration file contains examples for different CPU core counts (4, 8, 12).
+The configuration file contains commented-out examples for CPU core counts of 4, 8, 12, and 16 cores.
 You need to uncomment the lines that match your CPU and comment out the others.

 * **Find your CPU core count:**
     ```bash